imabhnv/NullClass-Internship-/README.md

 ### 🔹 Question1 - Article Generator Chatbot

-> **Objective**: Compare three open-source LLMs and evaluate which one generates the best articles.
+> **Objective**: Compare three LLMs and evaluate which one generates the best articles.

 **Features**:
 - Integrated three LLMs for article generation.